design-automation/mobius-parametric-modeller/src/assets/typedoc-json/docMD/01_query.md

   * *select:* Enum, specifies what type of entities will be returned.
   * *entities:* List of entities to be searched.
 If 'null' (without quotes), all entities in the model will be searched.
   * *query_expr:* Attribute condition.
 If 'null' (without quotes), no condition is set; all found entities are returned.
-* **Returns:** List of entities that match the type specified in 'select' and the conditions specified in 'query_expr'.
+* **Returns:** Entities, a list of entities that match the type specified in 'select' and the conditions specified in 'query_expr'.
 * **Examples:**
   * positions = query.Get(positions, polyline1, #@xyz[2]>10)
     Returns a list of positions that are part of polyline1 where the z-coordinate is more than 10.